Ajackster/react-native-global-props/README.md

 ```
 And __Voila__, your react-native components will have these certain props wherever you use them.

-Here is an example of me using the components and overriding props. __The below source code can be found in `example/src/App.js`__
+Here is an example of me using the components and overriding props. __The below example source code can be found in `example/src/App.js`__
 ```js
 import React from 'react';
 import {